IowaDave/Custom-Blocks-Top-Ten-Tricks/README.md

 *Dear Experts: Yes, we know it is not even necessary to convert TypeScript into blocks.
 The MakeCode editor is perfectly happy to compile a TypeScript program directly into a ".hex" file for upload onto the micro:bit.
 People who know how to do that might never need to write a custom block.
 This article may be of only academic interest to those people.*

-##### What you need to know
+#### What you need to know

-This article and those that follow in this series are intended for people who:
+This article and those that follow in this series are designed for people who:

 <ul>
   <li>have some knowledge of TypeScript or JavaScript but</li>